y4shladani/Wallet_Credit_Payment_Gateway_for_WooCommerce/wallet-credit-payment-gateway-for-woocommerce/readme.txt

 == Installation ==

-1. Upload the `wallet-balance` folder to the `/wp-content/plugins/` directory.
+1. Upload the `wallet-credit-payment-gateway-for-woocommerce` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure the plugin settings from the WordPress admin panel.